Forward-mode automatic differentiation for the tensor renormalization group and its relation to the impurity method: Computational cost

 Let us begin with an example.
 Consider the following contraction, where the dotted circles indicate contractions between pairs of tensors

-In this contraction, we evaluate the intermediate tensors and their derivatives in a single forward pass along the contraction tree.
+In this contraction, we evaluate the intermediate tensors and their derivatives in a single forward pass along the contraction-tree.
 Let us denote the contraction of two tensors $A$ and $B$ by $\mathrm{contract}(A,B)$.
-Then, the contraction tree based differentiation can be written as
+Then, the contraction-tree-based differentiation can be written as

 In the above equations, the intermediate tensors are differentiated at each contraction step.
-A schematic picture of the contraction tree for Eq.~\eqref{eq:cont_tree} is shown in Fig.~\ref{fig:contraction_tree}.
-To evaluate derivatives of this network up to second order, the contraction tree is modified as illustrated in Fig.~\ref{fig:contraction_tree2}.
-The total cost of evaluating derivatives up to second order is exactly six times the usual cost.
+A schematic picture of the contraction-tree for Eq.~\eqref{eq:cont_tree} is shown in Fig.~\ref{fig:contraction_tree}.
+To evaluate derivatives of this network up to second order, the contraction-tree is modified as illustrated in Fig.~\ref{fig:contraction_tree2}.
+The total cost of evaluating derivatives up to second order is exactly 6 times the usual cost.

 It is straightforward to derive general formula.
 If the tensor network $G$ is initially represented by a set of $n$ tensors,

 and assume that each tensor has a parameter dependence on $\beta$.
 The full contraction of this tensor network is denoted as